-During the quarter the Company announced a 2015 large diameter drilling ("LDD") program consisting of up to twelve 24 inch holes on the Orion South Kimberlite (see SGF News Release dated February 19, 2015).
-The LDD program aims to estimate macrodiamond grade information from strategically located drillholes and this diamond grade information will be used to augment the Mineral Resource estimate for the Orion South Kimberlite.
-The kimberlite chips collected at the drill will be stored in bulk bags and regularly shipped to an offsite commercial laboratory for the recovery of macro-diamonds greater than 0.85 millimetres.
-This LDD program is the first step in a process designed to improve the Mineral Resource estimate on the Orion South Kimberlite.
+During the six months ended June 30, 2015 the Company announced a 2015 large diameter drilling ("LDD") program (see SGF News Release dated February 19, 2015) as well as a related core drilling program (see SGF News Release dated March 27, 2015) on the Orion South Kimberlite.
+The core drilling was required to accurately document the internal stratigraphy of the Orion South Kimberlite prior to the commencement of the LDD program.
+The LDD drilling program aims to estimate macro-diamond grade information from strategically located drillholes and this diamond grade information will be used to re-estimate the Mineral Resource estimate for the Orion South Kimberlite.
+This is the first step in a process designed to improve the Mineral Resource estimate on the Orion South Kimberlite.
 The original evaluation of the Orion South Kimberlite, using underground bulk sampling and LDD mini-bulk sampling, was curtailed by the world financial crisis of late 2008.